Who We Are

 Gender Persecution Observatory Chair

-Lisa Davis is a Professor of Law and Co-Director of the Human Rights & Gender Justice Clinic (formerly named International Women’s Human Rights Clinic) at CUNY Law School.
-Professor Davis also served as the Special Adviser on Gender Persecution to the International Criminal Court Prosecutor.
+Lisa Davis is the Senior Associate Dean of Clinical Programs, Professor of Law and Co-Director of the Human Rights & Gender Justice Clinic at CUNY Law School.
+Professor Davis also formerly served as the Special Adviser on Gender Persecution to the International Criminal Court (ICC).

 Davis has written and reported extensively on international human rights and gender justice issues, including women’s rights and LGBTQI+ rights in conflict and disaster settings.
 Lisa has testified before U.S. Congress, U.K. Parliament, the Inter-American Commission on Human Rights and various international human rights bodies.
 Lisa is also a member of the JRR-UN Women SGBV Justice Experts Roster.